silinternational/idp-profile-ui/README.md

 ## Environment

-1.  `cp .env.dist .env.local` and populate with appropriate values.

 This app is setup to run against HTTPS for U2F testing.
 In order to facilitate this _traefik_ must be configured.
 Some values are located in the `.env.local` and some are located in the `docker-compose.yml` under the `proxy` service.
 See [traefik docs](https://github.com/silinternational/traefik-https-proxy) for more information.

+1.  `cp .env.dist .env.local` and populate with appropriate values.
+1.  `cp app-id.dist.json public/app-id.json` and ensure the UI's name will work for your U2F configuration.

 ## i18n